 Analyze your current margin per category

 Start by calculating your profit margin on beverages versus food.
-Most coffee concepts have very different margins on these categories.
+Most coffee concepts have wildly different margins on these categories, and the numbers might surprise you.

 Coffee concept with 60% beverage, 40% food revenue: